samotop/FlightDeals/README.md

-# FlightDeals
+# Flight Deals
-FlightDeals is a Python application that automates flight searches using the **Tequila API (Kiwi.com)**.
+Flight Deals is a Python application that automates flight searches using the **Tequila API (Kiwi.com)**.
 When a suitable deal is found, it sends **email or SMS notifications**, allowing users to stay informed about the best flight prices.

 ## Demo Video
 Watch the project in action!: **[FlightDeals Demo on YouTube](https://youtu.be/xnj6AMYMrZo)**